 )

-# include the last activation into the calculation
+# Include the last activation into the calculation

-lrp <- LRP$new(converter, iris[, -5],
+lrp <- run_lrp(converter, iris[, -5],

 rule_name = "alpha_beta",